 In recent years, concerns about biodiversity loss have become paramount.
 Without this variability in the living world, ecological systems and functions would break down, with detrimental consequences for all forms of life, the impacts of which are impossible to predict.

-Consequently, biodiversity is essential to ensuring the basic ecological services and resources necessary to sustain the well-being, not only of current, but also future generations (World Conservation Monitoring Centre 1992).
+Biodiversity is essential to ensuring the basic ecological services and resources necessary to sustain the well-being, not only of current, but also future generations (World Conservation Monitoring Centre 1992).

 It is vital that biodiversity is recognised and valued as well as protected.
 The Earth's biological diversity benefits us through its intrinsic ecological, genetic, social, economic, scientific, educational, cultural, recreational and aesthetic values.